Sarose550/BallsAndRocks/README.md

 - Rock Changes by Jude, Eric & Jesse to fix collision
 - Ball Changes by Victoria and Jesse
 - Organization by Jesse
+- 2 classes that extend Ball by Jack